 John Gaston Fairey was born on November 17, 1930, in St. Matthews, South Carolina to Isabel Strait Fairey and Philip Washington Fairey.
 John was born into a family of amateur gardeners.
 His mother had John and his three older brothers working in the family garden every summer of his youth.
 John has recounted how there were a handful of families in the community that gardened as an entire family.
 After receiving his Bachelor of Arts at Erskine College in South Carolina in 1964, John continued his arts education with four years of training at the Pennsylvania Academy of Fine Arts.
-He later received a Master of Fine Arts at the University of Pennsylvania where he studied under American masters Barnet Newman, Robert Motherwell and David Smith.
+He later received a Master of Fine Arts at the University of Pennsylvania where he studied under American masters Barnet Newman, Robert Motherwell, Clyfford Still, and David Smith.

 Having grown tired of the commute between his residence in Houston and College Station where he was teaching first year design in the School of Architecture at Texas A&M University, garden founder John Fairey purchased 7 acres of the current property in 1971 as a home.
 The site with its clear, spring-fed brook reminded John of “magical places” in South Carolina.
 Consistent with his self-deprecating wit, he named the property Peckerwood Garden.
 John immediately began planting magnolias, camelias, azaleas and other plants typical of gardens he was familiar with growing up.
 Then, in 1983, a tornado destroyed the high canopy of giant, old trees on the property.
 The devastation provided John the opportunity to explore new directions in the garden that better reflected his emerging ideas about space, and to investigate and experiment with new plant material.